News

 Published on May 27, 2025

-In August 2024, the European AI Regulation, commonly known as the AI Act, entered into force.
-While February 2025 may have seemed far off at the time, the first rules of the AI Act have already come into effect.
-As of 2 February 2025, organizations working with AI must ensure so-called "AI literacy."
-Additionally, certain AI practices have already been banned.
-Whether knowingly or unknowingly, use of prohibited AI may already be subject to enforcement.
-In this blog series, the Holla AI team will discuss the rules that have applied since 2 February 2025.
-This first blog explains the definition of an AI system and the obligation to ensure AI literacy.
+In August 2024, the European AI Regulation, commonly referred to as the AI Act, entered into force.
+While February 2025 may have seemed a distant prospect at the time, the first provisions of the AI Act have already come into effect.
+As of 2 February 2025, organisations working with AI are required to ensure so-called "AI literacy".
+In addition, certain AI practices have already been prohibited.
+Whether knowingly or not, the use of such banned AI systems may already be subject to enforcement action.
+In this blog series, the Holla AI team will explore the rules that have applied since 2 February 2025.
+This first blog sets out the definition of an AI system and the obligation to ensure AI literacy.

 Applicability of the AI Act: what applies as of 2 February 2025?

-The AI Act was created to regulate the development and use of AI systems and to ensure greater product safety.
+The AI Act was established to regulate the development and use of AI systems and to enhance product safety.
 You can read our earlier blog series on AI and the AI Act here.
-As previously announced, the AI Act will be phased in over time.
-Since 2 February 2025, the first two chapters of the AI Act are applicable.
-This includes the general provisions, including definitions.
-To determine whether the AI Act is relevant for your organization, it is crucial to assess whether the systems you use qualify as AI systems under this new legislation.
-Alongside the definitions, the obligation to ensure AI literacy is already in effect, and certain AI practices have already been banned.
-We will explain these new rules in this article.
+As previously announced, the AI Act will be implemented in stages.
+Since 2 February 2025, the first two chapters of the Act have become applicable.
+These include the general provisions, such as key definitions.
+To determine whether the AI Act applies to your organisation, it is essential to assess whether the systems you use fall within the scope of AI systems as defined by this legislation.
+In addition to the definitions, the obligation to ensure AI literacy is already in force, and certain AI practices have been explicitly prohibited.
+We will outline these new rules in this article.

 What is an AI system according to the AI Act?

-In practice, an AI system is typically described as a system capable of performing tasks that usually require human intelligence.
-However, the legal definition in the AI Act is more complex and reads as follows:
+In practice, an AI system is generally understood to be a system capable of performing tasks that typically require human intelligence.
+However, the legal definition provided in the AI Act is more complex, and reads as follows:

 “A machine-based system that is designed to operate with varying levels of autonomy and that may exhibit adaptiveness after deployment, and that, for explicit or implicit objectives, infers how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.”